espressif/esp-mdf/examples/function_demo/mupgrade/README.md

 ### Step 1: Connect to the router

-Connect PC to the router that is connected to ESP-MESH network.
+Connect PC to the router that is connected to ESP-WIFI-MESH network.

 ### Step 2: Run HTTP server